codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-pat-setup.md

 Administrators can create, register and authorize CSDP as a OAuth2 App in GitHub.
 Users can then authorize access to GitHub instead of generating a personal access token from their Git providers.

 To set up OAuth2 authorization for GitHub, as an admin you must create:
-* GitHub OAuth2 Application
+* GitHub OAuth2 Application for CSDP
 * Secret in runtime cluster with OAuth2 Application credentials
 * Config-map that references the secret

-> An OAuth2 Application must be created for every runtime in your deployment.
+> Reuse the same GitHub OAuth2 CSDP application across runtimes by applying the secret and config-map to _every runtime_.